lancaster-university/pxt-microbit-samsung/README.md

 # micro:bit target for PXT

-## For those trying to locally host cloud-variables and REST APIs...
+## For those trying to test weather REST APIs...

 To obtain the weather package, please run `git submodule init`, followed by `git submodule update`.